-An expectation of the program is for students to earn the Manufacturing Skill Standards Council (MSSC) Certified Production Technician industry credential.
-Students who earn this credential are better prepared to document their skills and knowledge with a nationally portable, industry-recognized credential which bears the ANSI/ISO accreditation mark.
-Students who choose to further their education beyond the Advanced Manufacturing and Production Technology program are able to use this certification in order to articulate 15 credit hours into an A.S. in Engineering Technology degree, 9 credits into an A.S. in Manufacturing Technology, or 6 credits into an A.S. in Electronics Technology at other public Florida colleges through statewide articulation agreements.
+Students also have the opportunity to earn the Manufacturing Skill Standards Council (MSSC) Certified Production Technician industry credential.
+Students who earn this credential are better prepared to document their skills and knowledge with a nationally portable, industry-recognized credential.
+Students who choose to further their education beyond the Advanced Manufacturing and Production Technology program are able to use this credential in order to articulate 15 credit hours directly into the 60 credit-hour A.S. in Engineering Technology degree.

-MSSC is an industry-led training, assessment, and certification system focused on the core skills and knowledge needed by the nation's front-line production and material handling workers.
-This certification is based upon industry-defined and federally-endorsed standards and offers both entry-level and incumbent workers the opportunity to demonstrate that they have acquired the skills that are needed in the technology-intensive jobs of the 21st century.
+MSSC is an industry-led training, assessment and certification system focused on the core skills and knowledge needed by the nation's front-line production workers.
+This certification is based upon industry-defined and federally-endorsed standards and offers both entry-level and incumbent workers the opportunity to demonstrate that they have acquired the skills that are needed in the technology-intensive careers of the 21st century.

-Students wishing to be admitted to this program should contact the instructor, Mr. Bill Eustace, for further program information.
+Students wishing to be admitted to this program should contact the instructor, Bill Eustace, for further program information.
 He can be reached at (850) 973-1670 or eustaceb@nfcc.edu.

-- 1. Submit an application for admission with payment of the \$20 non-refundable fee to the NFCC Office of Admissions. - 2.
-Submit official, sealed transcripts from your high school/GED and all previously or currently enrolled colleges to the NFCC Office of Admissions.

-- 3. Dual Enrolled students must have approval from the high school principal and meet dual enrollment criteria.
+- Submit an application for admission with payment of the \$20 non-refundable fee to the NFCC Office of Admissions. - Submit official, sealed transcripts from your high school/GED and all previously or currently enrolled colleges to the NFCC Office of Admissions. - 3.
+Dual Enrolled students must have approval from the high school principal and meet dual enrollment criteria.
 Students must at least 16 years of age. - 4.
 Complete the Test of Adult Basic Education (TABE) within the first six (6) weeks of admission into the program and achieve the required minimum scores of Reading 9.0, Language 9.0, and combined Mathematics 9.0 prior to program completion.
 A \$10 fee is required to be paid at the time of testing.
 Exemptions from TABE exit requirements based on successful completion of college coursework or demonstrated readiness for public postsecondary education will be evaluated by the Office of Enrollment Services and the program advisor.
 Students not meeting basic skills requirements may not be awarded a certificate of completion.
 See program advisor for more details.